garethjohnsdesign/backthefuture/index.md

 section-one-header-text: Get behind film’s next generation.
 section-two-image: "/uploads/section-02.jpg"
 section-two-header-text: The BFI supports a love of film every step of the way.
-section-two-paragraph-text: Test Our education programmes shape the film culture of tomorrow by investing in the passion of young people today.
+section-two-paragraph-text: Our education programmes shape the film culture of tomorrow by investing in the passion of young people today.
 We believe everyone deserves the opportunity to enjoy, learn from, and take their place in film, in whatever way they choose.